shfunc/hud-python/README.md

 from hud.datasets import Task

 async def main() -> None:
-    with hud.trace("Quick Start 2048"): # All telemetry works for any MCP agent task = Task(
+    with hud.trace("Quick Start 2048"): # All telemetry works for any MCP-based agent task = Task(
             prompt="Reach 64 in 2048.",
             mcp_config={